SmartRSS/Smart-RSS/README.md

 First of all you will need several command line tools:

 -   Git
--   Node.JS & npm
+-   Node.JS (v12 or higher recommended) & npm
--   Grunt-cli

 To setup your Smart RSS project open your console, go to your projects folders and type: